| | Testimonies

 heard the S.S. march by the cabin, I stepped up on the bench so that

-I’ll look a little taller and older. |
+I’ll look a little taller and older. | There is nothing more terrifying than the feeling

 of helplessness towards horrible crimes which took place right in front